Space-based gravitational wave signal detection and extraction with deep neural network: Abstract

 \section{Abstract}

 Space-based gravitational wave (GW) detectors will be able to observe signals from sources that are otherwise nearly impossible from current ground-based detection.
 Consequently, the well established signal detection method, matched filtering, will require a complex template bank, leading to a computational cost that is too expensive in practice.
 Here, we develop a high-accuracy GW signal detection and extraction method for all space-based GW sources.
-As a proof of concept, we show that a science-driven and uniform multi-stage deep neural network can identify synthetic signals that are submerged in Gaussian noise.
-Our method has more than 99\% accuracy for signal detection of various sources while obtaining at least 95\% similarity compared with target signals.
+As a proof of concept, we show that a science-driven and uniform multi-stage self-attention-based deep neural network can identify synthetic signals that are submerged in Gaussian noise.
+Our method exhibits a detection rate exceeding 99\% in identifying signals from various sources, with the signal-to-noise ratio at 50, at a false alarm rate of 1\%. while obtaining at least 95\% similarity compared with target signals.
 We further demonstrate the interpretability and strong generalization behavior for several extended scenarios.

 \keywords{Gravitational wave \and Transformer \and Detection \and Extraction}